 14 Top-Rated Attractions & Things to Do in Nantes

 A wealthy medieval trading port and formerly the capital of the Brittany region, Nantes immerses visitors in its fascinating history.
 Walking around the old town's cobblestone streets feels like a stroll back in time.
-However, Nantes is not a museum.
-It's a vibrant modern metropolis with an industrial economy and large university-student population.
-The city's happening social scene includes a dazzling opera house, trendy restaurants, bustling cafés, and lively squares.

 Cultural attractions abound, especially in the historic center of Nantes.
 Always teeming with activity, the Quartier Bouffay encompasses several must-see attractions: the Cathédrale Saint-Pierre et Saint-Paul, the Château des Ducs de Bretagne, the Palais des Beaux-Arts, and the Jardin des Plantes.
 The Quartier Graslin is another inviting neighborhood where tourists will enjoy browsing elegant shopping streets or stopping for a traditional meal.

-Nantes is a place to wander around and explore at leisure.
+To truly discover the city, tourists should wander around and explore at leisure.
 The city center delights visitors with its elegance and sophistication.
 Even though Nantes is one of France's largest cities and definitely has an urban feel, there are many beautiful gardens that provide refreshing spaces for relaxation.

 1. Cathédrale Saint-Pierre-et-Saint-Paul